swcarpentry/training-course/_submissions/round-04/2/2013-04-15-assessment-questions-concept-maps.md

 1.  <span style="line-height: 16px;">What is a concept map and what do you use it for?</span>
 2. What do arrows and arrow labels indicate?
 3. What is the difference between a mind map and a concept map?
-4. Consider the question: &#8220;How does e-mail get from my laptop in the coffee shop to its final destination?&#8221;.
+4. Consider the question: "How does e-mail get from my laptop in the coffee shop to its final destination?".
 Draw a concept map to outline the answer you would give a teenager.

 **Competent practitioner vs expert:**